pgitox/botterino/README.md

 ## Usage

-- add round(s) in botterino-config/rounds/rounds.yaml
+- add round(s) in botterino-config/rounds/rounds.yaml.
+See sample-rounds.yaml on botterino github page for information on round syntax
 - run with `python -m botterino`

 ### Normal hosting